saivedant169/VGG16-on-CIFAR-100-MPS-Optimised/README.md

 - **Interactive Demo**: A feature to input an image index and view the corresponding image, ground truth, and predicted class.
 - **MPS Support**: Automatically detects and utilizes the MPS device when available, with fallback to CUDA or CPU.

-> This project was developed following the guidelines provided in the [Computer Vision Project 2 assignment](citeturn0file0).

 ## Features

 - **Manual VGG16 Implementation** using PyTorch’s autograd.